grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    Replace `FULL_PATH_TO_REPO` with the full path to the cloned Writer's Toolkit repository.
 The path depends on where you cloned the git repository.
 For example:

-   - On Linux you could set StylesPath to `/home/USERNAME/git-repos/writers-toolkit/vale`
+   - On Linux, you could set StylesPath to `/home/USERNAME/git-repos/writers-toolkit/vale`
    - On macOS, you could set StylesPath to `/Users/USERNAME/git-repos/writers-toolkit/vale`
    - On Windows, you could set StylesPath to `C:\Users\USERNAME\git-repos\writers-toolkit\vale`